Maximinodotpy/articles/039 - Keyboard Shortcuts/_blog/article.md

 ---
-name: 'Shortcuts'
+name: 'Keyboard Shortcuts'
-description: 'fasdafsd'
+slug: 'keyboard-shortcuts'
+description: 'A list of Shortcuts I use in my daily life, feel free to skim through it and maybe learn about new things in your favourite applications.'
 tag: 'shortcuts'
 category: 'general'
-status: 'draft'
+status: 'publish'
 ---

 This is a list of many Shortcuts I encountered / Use now in my daily life.
 I will try to keep this list up to date.
 If you have any suggestions, please let me know by opening an [issue](https://github.com/Maximinodotpy/articles/issues) on Github.